 Preparing for an emergency begins by making a disaster kit for your family and your pets.
 However, preparing your pets for a disaster begins even before you pack your first supply in your disaster kit.
 Your pet should already have a microchip implanted, and wear a collar with identification tags.
 Taking these precautions can avoid the heartache of a lost pet during these times of chaos.
 Even with the best precautions your pet can get lost in the turmoil.
 Having a microchip and ID tag will help reunite you with your lost pet.

-Pets should have their own disaster kit.
+As previously mentioned, pets should have their own disaster kit.
 These kits need to contain all the supplies your pet will need to survive for several days.
 Pre-made pet disaster kits can be purchased online or you can make your own.
-So what do you need?

 1. A container to store all the supplies.

 A duffel bag or backpack is ideal because they are easy to carry in case you need to evacuate.
-You should choose a brightly colored one because they will be easy to identify and find, even in the darkness of a power outage.
+You should choose a brightly colored one because they will be easy to identify and find.
 Likewise, you should store your disaster kits in a location where they are easily accessible.
 Storing your emergency kit where you cannot find it or easily get to it negates its usefulness.

 2. Food and water

 You will need to include enough food in your kit to last for several days.
 Canned foods last longer than dry foods so these are a good choice for our pack.
 However, they are heavy and the amount of cans needed to sustain a large dog for several days is probably too bulky and impractical to pack in a disaster kit.
 Dry food can be packed instead but be sure to pack it in heavy-duty waterproof freezer bags.
 Be sure you include bowls as well as a can opener.
 Collapsible bowls are great because they are light and don’t take up a lot of space.
-You should have enough water for your pet in their disaster kit, since it may be hard to carry days worth of water consider including a water-purifying filter or iodine tablets.
+You should have enough water for your pet in their disaster kit so don’t forget to pack water.
+Depending on the size of your pet it it may be hard to carry several days’ worth of water, so consider including a water-purifying filter or iodine tablets.

 Be sure to include any medications that your pet is currently taking, such as arthritis, thyroid and blood pressure medications.
 You may not be able to go to your veterinarian during an emergency so have extra supplies available.